skip navigation

 BCMC News

-This vital event aims to support local hospitals and patients in need of life-saving blood transfusions.
-All eligible donors are encouraged to participate and help make a difference in the lives of others by donating blood on Dec.
-12. Donors will receive a limited-edition LifeShare mug, while supplies last.
 Blood drives are the main source of blood for hospitals in our region, including Bradley County Medical Center.
 Potential donors can reserve a time slot online through the donor portal on www.lifeshare.org.
-You do not have to make an appointment as walk-ins are encouraged.
+However, you do not have to make an appointment as walk-ins are encouraged.